Facebook pixel International Student Opportunities for the Straus Institute Skip to main content

 Applications are accepted on a rolling basis and need to be submitted prior to the intended start date.

 Courses start in the Fall (mid-August), Spring (early January), and Summer (late May) terms.
 Applications can be submitted up to one year in advance; it is recommended that international students submit their applications at least four months prior to their expected start date.
-Applicants for the LLM in U.S. Law program should note that program only begins during the fall semester.
+Applicants for the LLM in U.S. Law, the LLM in International Commercial Arbitration, and the LLM in Entertainment, Media, and Sports should note that programs only begin during the Fall semester.

 Scholarships are highly competitive and granted to admitted students on a rolling basis.
 The majority of partial scholarships are awarded between December and March 1 for the Fall term.
 All applications are reviewed on a rolling basis.